A Charlotte Mason History Lesson

 These seem like appropriate selections for a six year old.
 Also, I’m including picture books, and inspiring tales to hold their interest.

-Charlotte Mason used a History spine, in other words, one book that covered a large period of time.
+Charlotte Mason used a History spine.
+In other words, one book was used to cover a large period of time.
 Therefore, a spine is often used for several years.
 I choose America First: One Hundred Stories From Our Own History since it was recommended and was affordable.